Nugman/satisfactory-server-aws/README.md

 If you are running a higher player count, or a large factory, you may need to change the instance type to a more powerful server, but this will most likely incur a higher cost.
 You may also be able to save a bit of $$ by choosing a _smaller_ instance type.
-The full list of instance types is available [here](https://docs.aws.amazon.com/de_de/global-infrastructure/latest/regions/aws-regions.html).
-The EC2 available instance types are described [here](https://aws.amazon.com/de/ec2/instance-types/).
+The available EC2  instance types are described [here](https://aws.amazon.com/de/ec2/instance-types/).

 _Note_: Not all instance types may be available in all AWS regions.
 See AWS documentation for details.